Every once in a while my heart is warmed by random acts of kindness. Here is one you may have seen.

-Being kind seems like a bit of a no brainer – right?
+Being kind seems like a bit of a no-brainer – right?
 We’ve all seen spiteful comments on social media and rioting in the news.
-Showing kindness seems to be on a downward spiral – especially when it comes to our ability to care for those who look, worship or vote differently than we do.
-And then I hear a story like the one I shared from FaceBook and feel like maybe there is still hope.
+Showing kindness seems to be on a downward spiral – especially when it comes to our ability to care for those who look, worship, or vote differently than we do.
+And then I hear a story like this one and feel like maybe there is still hope.

-Ideally, we would like to see the rising generation grow into kind, respectful, and responsible adults.
-But that only happens if we practice and show by regular example how to be kind to our family, friends, and neighbors.
+For the rising generation to grow into kind, respectful, and responsible adults they need to see examples.
+This only happens if we practice and show by regular example how to be kind to our family, friends, and neighbors.

 What are we teaching our families?

-Several months ago I wrote an article on 5 Keys to Raising Wise Children, the first key was teaching kindness.
+In my article, 5 Keys to Raising Wise Children, the first step was teaching kindness.
 According to a Harvard Graduate School of Education study, we are falling short as adults.
-Nearly 80 percent of children in the study said the adults in their life were more concerned with achievement or happiness than caring for others.
+Nearly 80 percent of children in the study said the adults in their life were more concerned with achievement or happiness than caring for others (Washington Post).
 We can do better than that.
 As families, we can find ways to practice kindness and help our children to learn what really matters in life.

-- Be a role model by doing community service.
+3. Be a role model by doing community service.
 If possible, include your children.
-Help a local food bank, play games with residents at a nursing home, volunteer for an eagle scout project, or join a community clean up day.
+Help a local food bank, play games with residents at a nursing home, volunteer for an eagle scout project, or join a community clean-up day.

-- Make gratitude a daily ritual.
-Be friendly and grateful with all the people we come in contact with.
+6. Make gratitude a daily ritual.
+Be friendly and grateful to all the people we come in contact with.
 Express thanks to the waitress, bus driver, and store clerk – and do it throughout the day – at dinnertime, bedtime, in the car, and everywhere outside of the home.